-Auto playlists provide you with a lot of flexibility to help you find, organize, and play just the music that you want to listen to, according to criteria you set.
+Auto playlists provide lots of flexibility to help you find, organize, and play just the music that you want to listen to, according to criteria you set.

-In Auto Playlist name, type a name for the playlist.
+In the Auto Playlist name box, type a name for the playlist.

 In the criteria list, verify that Music in my library is displayed.